 - Parametric Estimating

-The accuracy of analogous estimation depends on the degree of similarities between your project and the project you are comparing it with.
+This technique is useful when you have little information about your project, and management needs quick answers.
+The accuracy of this estimation depends on the similarities between your project and the project you are comparing it to.

-The parametric estimation uses historical data and other parameters to calculate the estimate.
-For example, if constructing a ten-foot wall took one day, then how long will it take to build a hundred foot wall?—You will multiply the time taken to build a ten foot wall in the old project by ten.
+This uses statistical, historical data to find the estimate.
+For example, if constructing a ten-foot wall took one day, then how long will it take to build a hundred-foot wall?
+Multiply the time taken to build a ten-foot wall by ten.

-Or, if one room is painted in three days in an earlier project, how much time it will take to paint twenty rooms in your current project?—You will multiply the time taken to paint one room in the old project by twenty to get the required number of days for your project.
+Or, if one room took three days to paint in an earlier project.
+How much time it will take to paint twenty rooms on your current project?
+You will multiply the time taken to paint one room on the old project by twenty to get the duration for your new project.

 Three Points Estimates